u16052642/thrive_erp_documentation/documentation-16.0/content/contributing/development/coding_guidelines.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Defining CSS variables on the `:root` pseudo-class is a technique we normally **don't use** in
-Odoo's UI.
+Thrive Bureau ERP's UI.
 The practice is commonly used to access and modify CSS variables globally.
 We perform
 this using SCSS instead.

 Exceptions to this rule should be fairly apparent, such as templates shared across bundles that